Blue Cat Audio - Software Made by Musicians for Musicians

 Instant audio content for channel 2.

-Plugin Settings
+Plug-in Settings

-In addition to the controls offered in the main user interface, Blue Cat's Oscilloscope Multi has various settings that let you fine tune the behavior of the plugin.
-You can choose to change these settings either for the current preset or globally for all instances of the plugin.
+In addition to the controls offered in the main user interface, Blue Cat's Oscilloscope Multi has various settings that let you fine tune the behavior of the plug-in.
+You can choose to change these settings either for the current preset or globally for all instances of the plug-in.

 The Global Settings Window

-The settings available in this window apply to all instances of the plug-in, for all presets.
+The settings available in this window apply to all instances of the plug-in, for all presets, if not overridden in the presets settings.
 Consider these settings as “default” settings.

 You can change the default skin for all instances of the plug-in: write the skin file path in the text edit box or click on the button to open a file chooser dialog.
 If you have several instances of the plug-in opened in your session, you will have to re-open the user interfaces of these plug-ins to see the skin change.

-Global MIDI Input Settings
+Global Control Input Settings (MIDI and Automation)

 For each parameter you can define a default MIDI channel and CC number.
 You can then control the plug-in with an external MIDI controller or one of our plug-ins that generate MIDI messages.

-The following settings are available for each plug-in parameter:
+The settings below are available for each plug-in parameter.

 • Channel: MIDI Channel for the parameter control.
 If set to 0, the plug-ins will accept Control Change Messages from all MIDI Channels (MIDI Omni mode).